Blonde lace

 Blonde lace became very popular, and replaced Mechlin lace.
 It is very soft, and thus was well suited to the gathered trimmings fashionable during the nineteenth century.
 Blonde lace was used by royalty, and was worn in the portraits of the daughter of George IV, Princess Charlotte in 1817, and of Queen Adelaide in 1830.
 In 1805 blonde lace was popular in Paris.

 Blonde lace was made in Caen from 1744, in parts of Flanders, in Barcelona, and, in small quantities, in the east Midlands of England from about 1806.
-It didn't suffer when other lacemakers were reduced to the brink of ruin in 1821 to 1832 by the introduction of machine-made bobbin net.
+It did not suffer when other lacemakers were reduced to the brink of ruin in 1821 to 1832 by the introduction of machine-made bobbin net.
 In fact, the demand for blonde actually increased, and Caen exported great quantities, by smuggling, to England.
-It was one of the earliest laces to be copied by machine- in 1833 the traverse warp machine (invented in 1811) made it for a full season, and it was sold without saying it was machine-made, at handmade prices, with no one the wiser.
+It was one of the earliest laces to be copied by machine - in 1833 the traverse warp machine (invented in 1811) made it for a full season, and it was sold without saying it was machine-made, at handmade prices, with no one the wiser.
 By 1840 blonde lace was out of favor.